tdrose01/EHR-ENG2/README.md

   - The backend updates both the `last_login_at` and `last_login` columns in the `users` table on every successful login.
   - The server first queries the existing values, then updates the columns.
 The previous timestamp is returned as `lastLoginAt` in the login API response and persisted as `lastLogin` for profile requests.
-  - The frontend displays this value as the user's last login time.
+  - The frontend displays this value as the user's last login time in the header card.
 If no timestamp is present, it shows "First login".
   - Use `GET /api/users/:id` to fetch a user's profile with the `lastLogin` timestamp.

 ### Troubleshooting Last Login Timestamp